TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 **O. Contacting HSW**

-If you have any questions about this privacy policy or our privacy practices, please contact us at InfoSpace LLC, 10900 NE 8th Street, Suite 800, Bellevue, WA 98004.
+If you have any questions about this privacy policy or our privacy practices, please contact us at InfoSpace Holdings LLC, 10900 NE 8th Street, Suite 800, Bellevue, WA 98004.
 All information you provide in any written communication will also be covered by this policy.

 **YOUR CALIFORNIA PRIVACY RIGHTS**

 HSW does not support Do Not Track browser settings and does not currently participate in any "Do Not Track" frameworks that would allow us to respond to signals or other mechanisms from you regarding the collection of your Personally Identifiable Information or Non Personally Identifiable Information.
 Beginning on January 1, 2005, California Civil Code Section 1798.83 permits our visitors who are California residents to request certain information regarding HSW's disclosure of personally identifiable information to third parties for their direct marketing purposes.
 To make such a request, please contact us:

-InfoSpace LLC
+InfoSpace Holdings LLC

 10900 NE 8th Street, Suite 800

 Bellevue, WA 98004

-Phone: (425) 201-6100

 Email: hsw\_privacy@infospace.com

-Last Updated On: 05/16/2016
+Last Updated On: 08/10/2016

 Print | Citation &.
 Date

 More to Explore Today's Headlines

-**When Live-streaming Bumps Up Against Freedom of Speech and Privacy**

-**Hear and Now: Fly Me to the Moon**

-**Watch: The Sun Obliterate a Doomed Comet**
+**If You Think Jupiter Orbits the Sun, You're Mistaken**

+**Could Humans Force a Volcanic Eruption?**

+**Honey Helps Gymnasts Get a Grip**

 **See More Headlines »**